Vickers Vanguard: Into production

 On 20 January 1959, the first Type 950 prototype G-AOYW conducted its maiden flight.
 The flight, a transfer to Wisley three miles away, had been planned for December but the engines were returned to Rolls-Royce for minor work.
 Proper flight testing was then carried out from Wisley.
 While development proceeded relatively smoothly, apart from over 2,000 flights being required to resolve unacceptable stalling characteristics, the last weeks of trials with BEA in early 1960 uncovered some engine-related difficulties, necessitating a brief delay while the compressor rotor was modified.
 With the issue resolved, the Vanguard entered revenue service with TCA on 1 February 1961, and with BEA one month later.

-However, by the Vanguard's entry to service, the attitudes of the travelling public had shifted in favour of the new bypass jet engines which didn't use propellers.
+However, by the time of the Vanguard's entry to service, the attitudes of the travelling public had shifted in favour of the new bypass jet engines which did not use propellers.
 Passengers typically preferred the additional speed, even at the disadvantage of greater operating costs and thus higher ticket prices, that came with jet-powered airliners.
 As such, the turboprop-powered Vanguard did not sell well, although those examples that were introduced typically performed well in numerous capacities, and often had lengthy service lives.